-In this blog, we will reveal some college yield rates and ask the all-important question – what is a good yield rate for colleges?
-We will also explore how colleges are improving yield rates as competition toughens.
+In this blog, we will reveal college yield rates across North America and ask the all-important question – what is a good yield rate for colleges?
+We will also explore how schools are improving admissions yield rates as competition toughens.
+But before we begin, let’s understand why university and college yield rates are so important to the success of any higher education institution.

 Yield rate impacts the financial stability of an institution because a higher yield rate shows that a greater proportion of admitted students are enrolling, which translates into a more stable and predictable revenue stream from the associated tuition and fees.